 Music Flows From Heaven To Heal The Heart And Sooth The Mind

 When I write poetry I hear music in my head.
 It can be a current song, or just snippets of songs that kind of meld together, but I hear music.
 It’s like the words in each line have to conform in some way to the music in my head.
-One of my some days is to learn to play the piano and really understand music from the heart and soul level.
-I think I could be a song writer and poems are just a step away from lyrics.
-But it is one of those dreams that always plays second fiddle to whatever is creating the passion in my life at the moment.
+One of my “some day I’m going to do” things is to learn to play the piano.
+I really want to understand the music from the heart and soul level.
+I think I could be a song writer as poems seem to be a step away from lyrics.
+But it is one of those dreams that always plays second fiddle to whatever is currently creating the passion in my life.

-I love movie soundtracks for my favorite movies.
+I love movie soundtracks from my favorite movies.
 Star Wars, Lord of the Rings, Star Trek – epic movies that you can watch over and over again.
-The soundtracks for each of the series have some of the same themes within them from each movie and they have some new music.
+The soundtracks for each of the series have some of the same themes within them from movie to movie, and they have some new music.
 Lord of the Rings for example has a specific melody for when the hobbits are involved.
 When I listen to the soundtracks I remember the scenes they are attached to.
-Battle scenes, scenes when someone beloved character is killed, scenes with love and joy and sorrow and death.
+Battle scenes, scenes when a beloved character is killed, scenes with love, joy, sorrow, and death.
 Without even knowing a movie you can listen to the soundtrack and you know what emotion is happening on the movie.

-On a recent New Years Eve, my nephew got married in Bullhead City, AZ.
+One of my nephews got married in Bullhead City, AZ on New Years Eve.
 We stayed in Laughlin, NV and then went to St George to see my Aunt.
 We came home Saturday the 2nd, leaving around 1:00 PM and driving back to LA was a nightmare.
-I foolishly thought that leaving on Saturday would be escaping the crawling traffic on Sunday.
+I foolishly thought that leaving on Saturday we would be able to escape the crawling traffic on Sunday.
 The six hour drive took nine hours and would have probably been more if I hadn’t cut off at Highway 58 and cut across to I-5 that way and then down to 118 and home.

 I share this because when you are in solid bumper to bumper traffic people seem to lose any manners that they might have had.
 People were driving on the shoulders, driving alongside the road on the desert, they were cutting people off, honking horns and of course the hand gestures.
 Every once in awhile I would have to take a deep centering breath because I could feel the frustration, anger, anxiety coming into my car from the people surrounding us.
 Music has a way of soothing the soul when you are in these types of tense feeling situations.